JoAnne L. Hewett

 JoAnne L. Hewett is a theoretical particle physicist, a tenured faculty of the C.N.
 Yang Institute of Theoretical Physics at Stony Brook University.

 Her research interests include physics beyond the Standard Model, dark matter, and hidden dimensions.
 She is a fellow of the American Physical Society and a fellow of the American Association for the Advancement of Science (AAAS).

 In April 2023, she was named as the next director of Brookhaven National Laboratory and president Brookhaven Science Associates, taking over these roles from Doon Gibbs.
 On September 23, 2025, she announced her resignation.

 Early life and education

 JoAnne Lea Hewett, daughter of Robert and Jean Hewett, lived in Boulder, Colorado, Phoenix, Arizona, St. Louis, Missouri, and Bettendorf, Iowa, while growing up.
 She completed her undergraduate degree in physics and mathematics at Iowa State University in 1982, and earned her doctorate there in 1988.
-Her dissertation was titled Superstring Inspired E(6) Phenomenology.
+Her dissertation, titled Superstring Inspired E(6) Phenomenology, was advised by B.-L. Young.